Xilinx/Vitis_Libraries/solver/docs/src/user_guide/L2/compiling-and-simulating.rst

         make cleanall run PLATFORM=vck190 PARAMS=test_my_design

-For list of all the configurable parameters, see the :ref:`CONFIGURATION_PARAMETERS`.
+For a list of all configurable parameters, see :ref:`CONFIGURATION_PARAMETERS`.

 Selecting TARGET
 ^^^^^^^^^^^^^^^^

-To perform a x86 compilation/simulation, run:
+To perform an x86 compilation/simulation, run:

 .. code-block::

-    make run TARGET=x86sim.
+    make run TARGET=x86sim

 List of all the Makefile targets: